oimodeler/oimodeler/docs/source/getting_started.rst

     >>oimParam x = 5 ± 0 mas range=[-inf,inf] fixed

 Note that the x parameter is fixed by default (for model fitting) whereas the diameter d is free.
-The oimParams instance also contains the unit (as a astropy.unit instace),  uncertainties(oimParam.error), and range (for model fitting) (oimParam.min and oimParam.max).
+The oimParams instance also contains the unit (oimParam.unit as a astropy.units),  uncertainties(oimParam.error), and range  for model fitting (oimParam.mini and oimParam.maxi).
 There are various way of accessing and modify the value of the parameter or one of its other quantities.

 For our example, we want to set the coordinates of the uniform disk to free and set them to a range of 50 mas.
 We will explore the diameter between 0.01 and 20 mas. and the flux between 0 and 10.
 On the other hand flux of the point source will be left to ta fixed value of one.